iov-one/docs/docs/validator/01-setup.md

 ## Light-up the validator

-Once your sentry nodes and validator are sync'ed then the final step to becoming a validator is to submit your validator's pub_key to IOV.  **On your validator node**, execute `curl --silent --fail http://localhost:16657/status | jq -r .result.validator_info.pub_key.value` and reply to the ticket that was issued to you when you applied for the validator program with the resulting 44 character pub_key.
+Once your sentry nodes and validator are sync'ed then the final step to becoming a validator is to submit your validator's pub_key to IOV.  **On your validator node**, execute `curl --silent --fail http://localhost:16657/status | jq -r .result.validator_info.pub_key.value` and reply with the resulting 44 character pub_key to the ticket that was issued to you when you applied for the validator program.
 (There's no `create-validator` command like in Cosmos; validators are added via governance, which is just IOV on the testnet, for the moment.)